 The Home Farms

 Our farms are found in the pristine, sub-tropical Atherton Tablelands.
-Surrounded by World Heritage rainforest our farms are more than just cows and pasture, we have planted trees and cultivated wetlands so that our farm is a living organism as much a part of the environment as the rainforest that surrounds us.
-Across our two farms you will find 320 happy Jersey, Swiss brown and Aussie Red cows, living off a balanced diet of grass, herbs and weeds and even leaves off of trees to balance out their salad bar pastures.
-All three breeds produce milk that has a high butter fat, protein and calcium content, making the milk they produce rich, creamy and delicious.
+Surrounded by World Heritage rainforest our farms are more than just cows and pasture.
+We have planted trees and cultivated wetlands so that our farm is a living organism as much a part of the environment as the rainforest that surrounds us.
+Across our two farms you will find 320 happy Jersey, Swiss brown and Aussie Red cows.
+They live off a balanced diet of grass, herbs and weeds and even leaves off of trees to balance out their salad bar pastures.
+All three breeds produce milk that has a high butter fat, protein and calcium content.
+This makes the milk they produce rich, creamy and delicious.

 Forest and Fog Farm

 The Forest and Fog farm, run by Bill and Kelly Hamilton, is aptly named.
 Surrounded by World Heritage Rainforest, the farm can go from clear skies to fog shrouded in minutes.
 It is here, on lush biodynamics pastures that you will find 170 happy Jersey and Swiss Brown cows, chosen for the high butterfat content in their milk.
 Kelly and Bill have been dairy farmers for almost 30 years and have supplied Mungalli with milk since 2004.